 But, they can be hard to find, and if you can't speak well, even if you find them you may get the "laowai" price without some good bargaining.
 I've been living there off and on for 8 years and just wrote a blog article about bargaining that may be helpful: http://www.berkeleysg.com/blog/.
 It's pretty general, but a lot of my experience has come from China.

 Food can always be cheap.
 Even in Shenzhen you can find places to eat for $2 with some searching, and outside the major cities you should be able to find a bowl of noodles for less than a buck.
 Hotels are a little harder, but $10 is doable in the smaller cities.
-The hostels are called guest houses in China if you're looking on the internet, but there aren't many compared to other Asian countries. about 8 years ago
+The hostels are called guest houses in China if you're looking on the internet, but there aren't many compared to other Asian countries. over 8 years ago

 You can totally backpack around China!